xtuml/bridgepoint/doc-bridgepoint/notes/9050_const_order/9050_const_order_ant.md

 Additionally, users request to "add functionality to sort the order of symbolic constants."

+This requested behavior will bring constants in line with other elements that have had ordering relationships for a long time [2.3].

 ### 4. Requirements

 4.1  Users shall be able to re-order constants in a constant specification with